 - Multiply by number of lanes, ensuring that any rail tracks are counted as 1.5 lanes.

-- Multiply by total length (this will usually be longer than main span).
+- Multiply by total length (this will always be at least as long as the main span).

 - Repeat steps 2-4 for any approach spans of a different type.